Genetic Testing

 Click here for the technical data sheet for OncoPan®.

-OncoHRD combines the mutational analysis of BRCA1/2 using OncoPan® with a low pass whole genome sequencing (LP-WGS) to verify the presence of HRD using the bioinformatics tool GIInger™ from Sophia Genetics to identify those patients that might be eligible for therapy with PARP inhibitors.
+The OncoHRD test combines BRCA1/2 mutational analysis performed with OncoPan® with low-pass whole-genome sequencing (lp-WGS) to verify the presence of homologous recombination deficiency (HRD), using Sophia Genetics’ GIInger™ bioinformatics tool to identify patients who may be eligible for PARPi therapy.

 Click here for the technical data sheet for OncoHRD.